semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - An ORCID id is a number designed to be a **career-long identifier**.
 No information that can change over your career, e.g., name, country, institution, field of study, is embedded in the actual id.

-- They are **unique and persistent** identifiers specifically for researchers, analysts and scholars :clap: e.g. here are three different people named `Sergio Martínez` each with a different ORCID id:
+- They are **unique and persistent** identifiers specifically for researchers, analysts and scholars - like an ISBN, but for people, e.g. here are three different people named `Sergio Martínez` each with a different ORCID id:

   - [https://orcid.org/0000-0001-9806-2805](https://orcid.org/0000-0001-9806-2805) (me)
   - [https://orcid.org/0000-0002-3941-5348](https://orcid.org/0000-0002-3941-5348) (an informatics engineer in Catalunya)